-- Pertinent medical information of resident - Behavioural and mental status of resident - Location of the resident - Other pertinent information such as medical orders - Identify possible interventions or options; - Identify team members that will carry out the plan; - Identify and inform team members about the plan of action, including approach to be used, type of intervention and how each member will exit from room; - If possible, ensure safety of team by having all team members remove their own personal items such as watches, glasses if possible, pens, ties, pagers, scissors, stethoscopes, or name tags etc.; - Ensure personal protection equipment (PPE), if necessary, such as gloves are available for team use; - Direct intervention plan to completion; - Ensure defusing/debriefing take place as soon as possible following the incident; - If an injury occurs, ensure the team member receives first aid and follow; - Health and Safety Policies and Procedures; - Ensure appropriate documentation is completed (Appendix A); - Inform management on call in a timely manner. - d.
-Team Members shall: - Respond under the directions and follow instructions of the Team Leader; - Carry out tasks as assigned by the Team Leader and any other additional tasks as needed such as: - Acting as spokesperson if delegated by team leader - Crowd control - Clearing area of hazardous objects - Supporting other team members - Preparing room for environmental restraint - Having resident's information such as Medication records ready. - In the event that medication is to be administered, ensuring that medication orders have been received, medication has been prepared and is ready; - In the event that the resident is to be environmentally restrained, ensuring that the room is ready; - Carry out tasks in a safe manner; - Inform Team Leader if unable to perform assigned task; - Remove personal items which could be damaged or cause injury;

-- Listen for "cue to action" and move in on signal or if escalation occurs; - Report any injuries sustained during procedure; - Assist with documentation as necessary; - Participate in debriefing; - Suggest recommendations for improvement of response.
+- Details of current situation - Name of resident acting out - History of past incidents if appropriate and interventions that have worked in the past - Pertinent medical information of resident - Behavioural and mental status of resident - Location of the resident - Other pertinent information such as medical orders - v.
+Identify possible interventions or options; - vi.
+Identify team members that will carry out the plan - vii.
+Identify and inform team members about the plan of action, including approach to be used, type of intervention and how each member will exit from room; - viii.
+If possible, ensure safety of team by having all team members remove their own personal items such as watches, glasses if possible, pens, ties, pagers, scissors, stethoscopes, or name tags etc.; - ix.
+Ensure personal protection equipment (PPE), if necessary, such as gloves are available for team use; - x.
+Direct intervention plan to completion; - xi.
+Ensure defusing/debriefing take place as soon as possible following the incident; - xii.
+If an injury occurs, ensure the team member receives first aid and follow; - xiii.
+Health and Safety Policies and Procedures; - xiv.
+Ensure appropriate documentation is completed (Appendix A); - xv.
+Inform management on call in a timely manner. - d.
+Team Members shall: - i.
+Respond under the directions and follow instructions of the Team Leader; - ii.
+Carry out tasks as assigned by the Team Leader and any other additional tasks as needed such as: - Acting as spokesperson if delegated by team leader - Crowd control - Clearing area of hazardous objects - Supporting other team members - Preparing room for environmental restraint - Having resident's information such as Medication records ready. - iii.
+In the event that medication is to be administered, ensuring that medication orders have been received, medication has been prepared and is ready; - iv.
+In the event that the resident is to be environmentally restrained, ensuring that the room is ready; - v.
+Carry out tasks in a safe manner; - vi.
+Inform Team Leader if unable to perform assigned task; - vii.
+Remove personal items which could be damaged or cause injury; - viii.
+Listen for "cue to action" and move in on signal or if escalation occurs; - ix.
+Report any injuries sustained during procedure; - x.
+Assist with documentation as necessary; - xi.
+Participate in debriefing; - xii.
+Suggest recommendations for improvement of response.

-- Code White becomes a "911" call to police by the initial registered nursing staff involved in the situation or the Team Leader of the Code White Response Team: - a.
-Whenever there is a real or perceived threat that lives are in danger. - When the situation is beyond the capacity of the Code White Response team. - Whenever an "edged" weapon or firearms is involved. - When the aggressive behaviour occurs just outside of the centre's property. - If police is called, staff that makes the call should be prepared to provide the following information to the police. - The nature of the incident (e.g. person out of control, person with a knife etc.). - The exact location of the incident occurring. - The action or behaviour of the person. - If weapon is used, describe the specific details of the weapon and how it is used. - Information about injured people (if any). - If the aggressor has left, information about when and where the aggressor has traveled. - Answer questions as appropriate.
+- 5. Code White becomes a "911" call to police by the initial registered nursing staff involved in the situation or the Team Leader of the Code White Response Team: - a.
+Whenever there is a real or perceived threat that lives are in danger. - b.
+When the situation is beyond the capacity of the Code White Response team. - c.
+Whenever an "edged" weapon or firearms is involved. - d.
+When the aggressive behaviour occurs just outside of the centre's property. - 6.
+If police is called, staff that makes the call should be prepared to provide the following information to the police. - a.
+The nature of the incident (e.g. person out of control, person with a knife etc.) - b.
+The exact location of the incident occurring. - c.
+The action or behaviour of the person. - d.
+If weapon is used, describe the specific details of the weapon and how it is used - e.
+Information about injury of people (if any). - f.
+If the aggressor has left, information about when and where the aggressor has traveled. - g.
+Answer questions as appropriate.